aaronwolen/osfr-paper/paper.md

 osfr is built on the OSF public REST API, available at https://developer.osf.io, and API Communication is handled by ROpenSci's HTTP client, crul [@crul].
 In order to provide an interface that feels natural to R users, items retrieved from OSF are represented as `osf_tbl` objects, specialized `data.frame`-like structures, based on [googledrive][]'s `dribble` class [@googledrive], that use a list-column to store (and sequester) the API's JSON responses.
 These deeply nested data structures are rarely of interest to end users but are essential for the package's internal methods.
 The vast majority of osfr functions return `osf_tbl`s as output and expect them as input, so that method chaining is possible using [magrittr][]'s pipe operator [@magrittr].

 Exported osfr functions all start with the prefix, `osf_`, following the `<prefix>_<verb>` convention used in packages like [stringr][] [@stringr], which facilitates auto-completion in supported IDEs (like RStudio) and avoids namespace clashes with other packages that perform similar file-based operations.
 Where possible, we adopt the names of common Unix utilities that perform analogous tasks (e.g., `osf_cp()`, `osf_mkdir()`).

+# Summary

+`osfr` provides an idiomatic R interface to OSF (Open Science Framework, https://www.osf.io), a free and open source web application that is part open-access repository and part collaborative project management tool.

 # References